-Prerequisite: Completion of Algebra II with Trigonometry and instructor approval
+Prerequisite: Completion of Algebra II with Trigonometry and instructor approval GPA Weighted Credit: 1.0

 This is a college-level course that allows students to master the major concepts and tools for collecting, analyzing, and drawing conclusions from data.
 Students are exposed to four broad conceptual themes: Exploring Data: Describing patterns and departures from patterns, Sampling and Experimentation: Planning and conducting a study, Anticipating Patterns: Exploring random phenomena using probability and simulation, and Statistical Inference: Estimating population parameters and testing hypotheses.
 Important components of the course should include the use of technology, projects and laboratories, cooperative group problem solving, and writing, as a part of concept-oriented instruction and assessment.
 This approach to teaching AP Statistics will allow students to build interdisciplinary connections with other subjects and with their world outside school.
 AP Statistics course is typically required for majors such as social sciences, health sciences, and business.
 Science, engineering, and mathematics majors usually take an upper-level calculus-based course in statistics, for which the AP Statistics course is effective preparation.
 The recommended graphing calculator is the TI-84 Plus CE.
-Students enrolled in AP courses will receive an additional 1.0 quality point per course.
-The AP Exam for this course is required and will be administered in May.
-A \$20 fee is required in all AP courses.
+The AP Exam for this course will be administered in May.